SymbioticEDA/riscv-formal/docs/examplebugs.md

 instruction that isn't aligned to a 32-bit word should cause the processor to trigger an instruction address misaligned trap for the next instruction.
-One processor had a bug so that when the next instruction was a load, that load was not killed properly and then caused some of strange effects when the load finally completed.
+One processor had a bug so that when the next instruction was a load, that load was not killed properly and then caused some strange effects when the load finally completed.

 Noteworthy about this case is that disabling the C ISA extension while not